 Members of the Lockheed Martin team joined Capital Caring interim President and CEO President Tom Koutsoumpas to celebrate this beautiful gift to the Capital Caring children and their families who are facing a life-limiting illness.

 The Radio Flyer red wagons were designed by Roger Leggett after he noticed how difficult it was to transport children with IV poles from one location to another while his granddaughter was being treated for a serious illness.
 Mr. Leggett and his son Chad developed a plan to outfit Radio Flyer wagons with IV poles.
 Tragically, Mr. Leggett’s son died of heatstroke.
 His former co-workers at Lockheed Martin decided to help him continue building the wagons with IV poles, and Mr. Leggett’s dream was fulfilled.

 Now there are hundreds of wagons that bear the label “Chad’s Bracket” in honor of his son, including some wagons sent as far away as Scotland.

 Capital Caring’s mission is to provide the highest quality advanced illness care with dignity, respect and compassion.
 Since our founding in 1977, we have grown into one of the largest and most experienced nonprofit providers of hospice care, palliative care and bereavement counseling services in the nation.
 In 2017 alone, we served nearly 7,000 hospice patients and provided more than $3 million in charity care to those who had nowhere else to turn.

-Capital Caring serves families and patients throughout Northern Virginia, as far south as Fredericksburg and Richmond, as well as Prince George’s County, Maryland, and DC.
+Capital Caring serves families and patients throughout Northern Virginia, as well as Prince George’s County, Maryland, and DC.
 To learn more about Capital Caring, visit www.capitalcaring.org or call 800‐869‐2136.